benoitries/netlogo-to-messir/docs/orchestration-flow.md

 ## Pipeline Overview

-The system implements an 8-stage pipeline with parallel execution for stages 01-02, followed by sequential processing from stage 03 onwards.

-**Execution Order:**
-1. **Stages 01-02**: Parallel execution (Syntax Parser + Behavior Extractor)
-2. **Stages 03-08**: Sequential execution with conditional branches
+The system implements a 3-stage sequential pipeline in ADK v3 mode.
+Each stage runs iteratively as a pair "Generator ↔ Auditor" with feedback until compliance or a maximum number of iterations is reached.

+**Execution Order (sequential, each with audit-driven iterations):**
+1. Operation Model Generator (iterative with audit feedback)
+2. Scenario Generator (iterative with audit feedback)
+3. PlantUML Diagram Generator (iterative with audit feedback)

 **Output Structure:**
 ```